mehnazsheikh16/Book-Recommendation-Analysis/README.md

 # Book Recommendation Data Analysis

-A simple Python project analyzing book recommendation data using Jupyter Notebook.
+A Python project analyzing book recommendation data using Jupyter Notebook.

 ## Files
 - `Code.ipynb`: Jupyter Notebook with the Python code and analysis.